 How Does that Impact a Gymnasium?

-It might sound obvious, but clients are at the heart of your business, however, they also represent risk in terms of potential liability losses.
-Should a client suffer an injury or illness as a result of attending your gym they could seek financial compensation, and without adequate liability protection both your personal and business assets could be at exposed.
+It might sound obvious, but clients are at the heart of your business.
+However, they also represent a risk in terms of potential liability losses.
+Should a client suffer an injury or illness as a result of attending your gym, they could seek financial compensation.
+Without adequate liability protection, both your personal and business assets could be at exposed.

 What Type of Claims Do You Receive from a Gym?

 #1 Slips and Trips – Still our number one claim area, particular in changing rooms or on flooring where wet surfaces have not been cleared.
-Best practice is to ensure regular checks are made (and recorded) and adequate signage / warnings are in place whilst cleaning is undertaken.
+The best practice is to ensure regular checks are made (and recorded) and adequate signage/warnings are in place while cleaning is undertaken.

-#2 Equipment Issues – From loose nuts on weights, to saddles falling on cycling or rowing equipment, we’ve seen them all!
-Check (and record) all equipment on a regular basis and ensure that any damaged items cannot be accessed.
+#2 Equipment Issues – From loose nuts on weights to saddles falling on cycling or rowing equipment, we’ve seen them all!
+Check (and record) all equipment regularly and ensure that any damaged items cannot be accessed.

 Do I Still Need Cover if all of my Personal Trainers have their own insurance?

-Absolutely, whilst any self-employed trainers should carry their own cover, as the gym owner you are still responsible for the safety and protection of your clients (and other visitors).
-A trainers’ policy would respond if someone tripped over their own equipment bag, however the more general claims highlighted above would still land at your door.
+Absolutely, while any self-employed trainers should carry their own cover, as the gym owner, you are still responsible for the safety and protection of your clients (and other visitors).
+A trainers’ policy would respond if someone tripped over their own equipment bag.
+However, the more general claims highlighted above would still land at your door.